TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 ![Components](img/component-graphic.png)

 ### TypeScript
 Angular-based apps can be written in JavaScript and another programming language called Dart.
 TypeScript provides tools to build code more robustly: TypeScript lets you define types for your data.
 All properties and methods are public by default.
-This means they can be accessed from anywhere.
 ##### Terms
 + **Optional typing:** A feature of TypeScript that allows the developer to declare the data type of a variable.
-+ **Loosely typed:** A description for a language that does not require the developer to define the data type of a variable (e.g. JavaScript).
 + **Type annotations:** Definitions for variables that initialize them with a type instead of allowing a type to be inferred.
 + **Class declaration:** Think of a class as a blueprint for an object, which itself is the most basic and most customizable building block of JavaScript.
 Classes allow us to declare methods - actions that every instance of that class will be able to take.
 + **Inheritance:** The act of a class inheriting from another (base) class.
 When a class inherits another class, it gains access to all its public properties and methods.
   + **Child class:** The class inheriting another (base) class.
-  + **Super:** A keyword used to refer to the parent class from within the child class.The **super** keyword is required when creating a constructor in a child class.
-It calls the parent's constructor.
+  + **Super:** A keyword used to refer to the parent class from within the child class. _The **super** keyword is required when creating a constructor in a child class._ It calls the parent's constructor.
   + Declaring a child class syntax: ``class child extends parent {}``.
 + **Interface:** A group of methods and properties multiple different classes may inherit.
   ###### example